telerik/blazor-docs/styling-and-themes/overview.md

 The Telerik themes are decoupled from the Telerik Blazor components, which leads to the following usage requirements:

 * When using a CSS theme as local file in `wwwroot`, [replace the file every time you change the Telerik UI for Blazor version]({%slug upgrade-tutorial%}).
 This includes apps [created with the Telerik Blazor Visual Studio extension without CDN support]({%slug getting-started-vs-integration-new-project%}#step-3-configure-additional-project-settings).
-* When loading <a href="https://www.telerik.com/design-system/docs/themes/customization/swatches/" target="_blank">theme swatches</a> from a CDN, make sure that the theme version is compatible with the Telerik UI for Blazor version.
+* When loading <a href="https://www.telerik.com/design-system/docs/themes/kendo-themes/default/swatches/" target="_blank">theme swatches</a> from a CDN, make sure that the theme version is compatible with the Telerik UI for Blazor version.
 Our [release notes](https://www.telerik.com/support/whats-new/blazor-ui/release-history) provide theme compatibility information for each components version.
 You can also use a <a href="https://www.telerik.com/design-system/docs/themes/get-started/changelog/" target="_blank">newer minor theme version</a>, which doesn't contain breaking changes.
+In other words, the latest major theme version may be still incompatible with the latest version of Telerik UI for Blazor.

 ## Next Steps